patrickma6199/blue-otter/README.md

 ## A peer-to-peer messaging CLI

-Blue Otter is a simple peer-to-peer messaging application built with libp2p.
+Blue Otter is a simple peer-to-peer messaging application built with libp2p's GossipSub routing protocol.
 It allows users to communicate with each other in chatrooms without relying on centralized servers.

 ## Features